 - When there are independent failures only, hierarchical placement generally achieves better reliability than flat placement by reducing the cross-rack repair traffic.
 Among all erasure code settings, DRC achieves the best reliability.
-In particular, the BR increases with the amount cross-rack repair traffic. - The significance of reducing cross-rack repair traffic is more prominent in extreme scenarios (e.g., when the available cross-rack bandwidth is limited). - When there are correlated failures, hierarchical placement may have higher PDL and NOMDL than flat placement as it tolerates fewer rack failures.
-Nevertheless, for erasure codes with high repair traffic (e.g., RS(14,10) and RS(16,12)), hierarchical placement still achieves better reliability. - We make consistent observations for both statistically generated and trace-driven failure and repair events.
+In particular, the BR increases with the amount of cross-rack repair traffic. - The significance of reducing cross-rack repair traffic is more prominent in extreme scenarios (e.g., when the available cross-rack bandwidth is limited). - When there are correlated failures, hierarchical placement may have higher PDL and NOMDL than flat placement as it tolerates fewer rack failures.
+Nevertheless, for erasure codes with high repair traffic (e.g., RS(14,10) and RS(16,12)), hierarchical placement still achieves better reliability. - SIMEDC can accelerate simulations via importance sampling, while preserving the accuracy of reliability analysis. - We make consistent observations for both statistically generated and trace-driven failure and repair events.

-V. RELATED WORK
+6 RELATED WORK